 - a.
-Over-the counter (OTC) products and bulk powders, bulk chemicals, and proprietary bases used in the compounded products are not covered; and - b.
-Reconstitution of oral powders is not considered compounding.
+Over the counter (OTC) products and bulk powders, bulk chemicals, and proprietary bases used in the compounded products are not covered; and - Reconstitution of oral powders is not considered compounding.
 The compounding pharmacist must bill the NDC of the product used in the quantity of final reconstituted volume. - 4.
-Tobacco cessation medications, including prescription and over-the-counter medications, when prescribed by a health care provider and that have a current rating of A or B by the United States Preventive Services Task Force, are covered. - 5.
-Insulin and other covered injectable medications - 6.
+Tobacco cessation medications, including prescription and over-the-counter medications, when prescribed by a health care provider and that have a current rating of A or B by the United States Preventive Services Task Force, are covered.

+- 5. Insulin and other covered injectable medication - 6.
 Needles and syringes for insulin and other covered injectable drugs - 7.
-FDA-approved glucose strips, tablets and lancets - 8.
-Zoster vaccine (administration of this vaccine is not covered under the Prescription Drug Program).
+FDA-approved glucose strips, tablets, and lancets - 8.
+Zoster vaccine (administration of this vaccine is not covered under the Prescription Drug Program). - 9.
+Preventive Immunizations provided at an In-Network retail pharmacy participating in CVS Caremark's Broad Vaccination Network and that have a current rating of A or B by the United States Preventive Task Force and recommended by the Centers for Disease Control.